Lips Are Movin

-Philip Andelman directed the music video for "Lips Are Movin", which was commissioned by technology corporate Hewlett-Packard.
+Philip Andelman directed the music video for "Lips Are Movin", which was commissioned by the technology company Hewlett-Packard.
 The first-ever music video created entirely by social media influencers, it portrays behind-the-scenes events of a video shoot.
-Trainor performed "Lips Are Movin" on televised shows such as Today, The Voice, and Dancing with the Stars, and included it on the set lists for three of her concert tours: 2015's That Bass Tour and MTrain Tour and 2016's the Untouchable Tour.
+Trainor performed "Lips Are Movin" on televised shows such as Today, The Voice, and Dancing with the Stars, and included it on the set lists for four of her concert tours: 2015's That Bass Tour and MTrain Tour, 2016's the Untouchable Tour, and 2024's the Timeless Tour.